✦ RELUMA

 The high-fidelity prototype

-The navigation followed emotional flow: check-in → reset → reflection → insight.
+The navigation followed emotional flow: check-in to reset to reflection to insight.
 The three-minute reset was the central interaction.
-Slow transitions, controlled motion, short spaced instructions — all designed to regulate pace rather than demand attention.
+Slow transitions, controlled motion, short spaced instructions, all designed to regulate pace rather than demand attention.

 After each reset, users received a grounded affirmation.
-No gamified reward or streak counter.
+No gamified reward.
+No streak counter.
 Just closure.
-The voice reflection screen reduced visual noise entirely while recording — because the feature existed to externalise mental loops, and everything on screen competed with that.
+The voice reflection screen reduced visual noise entirely while recording, because the feature existed to externalise mental loops, and everything on screen competed with that.

 Accessibility starts at the first decision